SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 AI promises to revolutionise accessibility, he also pointed developers to think of customisation for accessibility or creating separate but equal experiences for assistive technologies that help the enjoyment and ease of use.

-And on a seriously light-hearted note, Herve Aniglo, talked about teaching children to code with music using [Sonic PI](https://sonic-pi.net/), a language agnostic platform that helps you learn recursions, looping, circuit breaking and functional programming by creating simple tunes.
+On a seriously light-hearted note, Herve Aniglo, talked about teaching children to code with music using [Sonic PI](https://sonic-pi.net/), a language agnostic platform that helps you learn recursions, looping, circuit breaking and functional programming by creating simple tunes.

 Python, JavaScript, and Ruby are languages that can be learnt by programming sounds for synthesisers.
 Conversely, it is also a tool for programmers to learn how to read and write music.